justynamalej/sql-data-warehouse-project/README.md

 - Scope: Focus on the latest dataset only; historization of data is not required.
 - Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics team.

+## Project Overview

+This project involves:

+1. **Data Architecture:** Designing a Modern Data Warehouse using Medallion Architecture Bronze, Silver and Gold Layers.
+2. **ETL Pipelines:** Extracting, Transforming and Loading data from source systems into the Warehouse.
+3. **Data Modeling:** Developing fact and dimension tables optimized for analytical queries.
+4. **Analytics & Reporting:** Creating SQL-based reports and dashboards for actionable insights.

 # General Principles

 - Naming Convention: Use snake_case, with lowercase letters and underscores (_) to separate words.